zentrocdot/InofficialTurtleGraphicsDoc/docs/tkinter.md

 ## Introductory Words

-<p align="justify">Behind Turtle Graphics is the Tkinter
+<p align="justify">Tkinter is the underlying module behind
-module, from now on simply called Tkinter.
+Turtle Graphics, from now on simply called Tkinter.
 Tkinter can be used to achieve things that are not possible with the Turtle Graphics module.
 To gain control over the Turtle Graphics window, you need the Tkinter window on which this window is based.</p>